REF-RAS/cgras_detector/README.md

 It is recommended that the execution environment is to be set up by one of the following approaches: docker and virtual environment.
 Docker is highly recommended for ease of setup.
 These two approaches are explained in the next sections.

 Note that this instruction does not cover the installation of GPU driver (for Nvidia) and CUDA and the NVidia container toolkit.
-Follow this page for a [easy-to-follow instruction](https://dev.to/thenjdevopsguy/using-nvidia-gpus-with-docker-in-5-minutes-386g) to enable GPU computation for CCVS.
+Follow this page for an [easy-to-follow instruction](https://dev.to/thenjdevopsguy/using-nvidia-gpus-with-docker-in-5-minutes-386g) to enable GPU computation for CCVS.
+Unless the computer and the OS is clean, a purge of prior installation of Nvidia, CUDA, and CUDNN is advised.
+In addition, alignment of versions of Python, Pytorch, CUDA, Nvidia, and the GPU model can be tricky.
+The installation of these drivers is for experienced Linux/GPU users only.

 ### Docker Installation